OnurKerimoglu/stocks_analytics/README.md

 <img src="documentation/images/airflow_ingestion_dag.png" alt="ingestion dag" width="1200"/>

-Involved tasks are as follows:
+The DAG comprises 3 main branches:

 -

 ## Data Transformations

 ### Ticker Transformations DAG
-The [ticker_transformations_dag](dags/ticker_transformations_dag.py)) contains a single dbt task, [price_technicals_lastday.sql](dbt/stocks_dbt/models/stocks/price_technicals_lastday.sql):
+The [ticker_transformations_dag](dags/ticker_transformations_dag.py)) contains a single dbt task, which is a `BashOperator`:

 <img src="documentation/images/airflow_ticker_transformations_dag.png" alt="ticker transformations dag" width="150"/>

-The purpose of this task is, for each ticker in the stocks_raw.stocks_prices table, calculating technical indicators that can be summarized for the last day available (so that one record can be produced per ticker in the target table), and write these results into the stocks_refined_(dev/prod).price_technicals_lastday table.
+This `BashOperator` issues a dbt CLI command to run [price_technicals_lastday.sql](dbt/stocks_dbt/models/stocks/price_technicals_lastday.sql), purpose of which is, for each ticker in the stocks_prices table in the [stocks_raw](#stocks_raw) dataset, calculating technical indicators that can be summarized for the last day available (so that one record can be produced per ticker in the target table), and write these results into the, price_technicals_lastday table in the [stocks_refined](#stocks_refined) datasets.
 Currently, the only indicator calculated is the (Bollinger Band Strategy)[https://en.wikipedia.org/wiki/Bollinger_Bands], according to which,

 $$
 \textrm{BR} =